 Disappointing to see that there will only be eight pipers competing for one of the major awards in solo piping, the Bratach Gorm, in a couple of weeks.
 Part of the reason will be the decision to set modern tunes.
 Laudable that the London Society should give these pieces an airing at the highest level, but the first year was always going to be difficult.
 If they do it again in future years things should improve in the same way that so many of the pipers at the Donald MacLeod contest already know the tunes, having played there for a number of years.

 One of those entered for the Bratach is Gordon Walker.
-Isn’t that a great shot of the P/M up top?
-Thanks to Mark Geddis for supplying.
+Thanks to Mark Geddis for supplying the picture.
 It was taken at the recent NI Piper of the Year contest in Ballymena where Gordon was adjudicating and giving a recital.
 Now Mark has sent us another great pic and it is the basis for today’s caption competition.
 I want to hear suggestions apropos what Gordon is saying, and what competitors Kevin [Rogers of SLoT] and Ashley [McMichael of FM] are thinking.
 Try to keep it clean folks but give free rein to your creativity.
 These guys are all in possession of that rare animal in some quarters of the piping world – a sense of humour.
-Send thoughts to email@example.com.
+Send thoughts to firstname.lastname@example.org.
 Prize for the best: £20 voucher for the Piping Press Shop.

 Kevin was one of those playing for the drummers at last weekend’s World Solo Drumming.
 It was noteworthy how many of the pipers are now eschewing the big band sound for a more suitable solo tone.
 There were good instruments from Kevin, Craig Munro (also of SLoT) Ally Henderson of Inveraray (who played for winner Steven MacWhirter), another young piper from Inveraray whose name escapes me (McAllister?), P/M Chris Armstrong and P/M Alen Tully.